dszakallas/concurrency-series/part_1_basics/readme.md

-# Concurrency & Parallelism: Basics
+# Concurrency & Parallelism: I/O

 With this article we are starting a series of blogposts targeting developers who want to learn or refresh their knowledge about writing concurrent applications